speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-2-network-intercepting/+page.md

 Like the previous test, we are re-defining the interceptor for our API request, this time adding a delay of 10 seconds before a response is returned.
 Note, we don't care what the response is for this test, just that the component reacts to this latency in the correct way.

+## Other things we can test

+With the use of the `cy.intercept` you can also:

+ - stub outgoing requests, to remove outbound traffic from your target code
+ - use middleware to fake add auth headers that your external API is expected to add - https://docs.cypress.io/api/commands/intercept#Passing-a-request-to-the-next-request-handler